SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 The edgeConnector Siemens supports simulation mode for the S7 1200/1500 controller, which means that it provides a few ways of automatically generating tag values in a similarly structured standard address space as a real PLC.
-All UA services are supported as for a real PLC, Browse, Subscribe, Read and Write.
+All UA services are supported as for a real PLC, Browse, Subscribe, Read, and Write.

-The available value simulation types are Random, Incremental (increasing to the data type's maximum, then starting from its minimum again), Sawtooth (increasing to the maximum and after reaching it decreasing to its minimum, then increasing again, and so on) and Waveform with anomalies (a Sine wave form of generating data, periodically adding a random anomaly).
-These simulation types are supported only for the basic data types and arrays of these data types, currently.
+The available value simulation types are Random, Incremental (increasing to the data type's maximum, then starting from its minimum again), Sawtooth (increasing to the maximum and after reaching it decreasing to its minimum, then increasing again, and so on) and Waveform with anomalies (a Sine waveform of generating data, periodically adding a random anomaly).
+These simulation types are supported only for the basic data types and arrays of these ones.

 The mapping of these simulation types to the different basic data types is as follows: